-Because job growth in general inherently indicates a growing demand for human resource professionals to recruit, screen and training more employees, job growth for HR professionals can be partly attributed to Virginia’s low unemployment rate of just 4.8 percent as of 2015 – the lowest it has been since the 2009 recession.
+Because job growth in general inherently indicates a growing demand for human resource professionals to recruit, screen and train more employees, job growth for HR professionals can be partly attributed to Virginia’s low unemployment rate of just 2.8 percent as of August 2019 – the lowest it has been since the 2009 recession.<!- mfunc feat_school ->

 Researchers concur that the Virginia economy is booming.
-For instance, the Information Technology Innovation Foundation (ITIF) published a “2014 State New Economy Index,” which states that Virginia ranks among the top ten states in America that are prepared to navigate the changing economy, since the state is knowledge-based, globalized, entrepreneurial, IT-driven, and innovation-based.
+For instance, the Information Technology Innovation Foundation (ITIF) found that as of 2017, Virginia ranks fourth in America among states that are prepared to navigate the changing economy.
+The report cites the facts that the state is knowledge-based, globalized, entrepreneurial, IT-driven, and innovation-based.

-Supporting this, the Virginia Employment Commission indicates that between 2008 and 2018, the state will have 1.5 million job vacancies.
+Supporting this, the Virginia Employment Commission indicates that between 2016 and 2026, the state will experience a 10.1 percent job growth rate.
 To handle the influx of employees, top-notch human resource professionals will be vital to recruiting, interviewing, screening, hiring, and training the changing workforce.

 Top employers throughout Virginia create a growing demand for HR professionals.
 Some of the top employers in Virginia include:

-- Newport News Shipbuilding in Newport – 16,335 employees
+- Huntington-Ingall Industries in Newport News – 40,000 employees

 Qualifying for Human Resources Jobs with Virginia’s Top Employers